tombye/trexit/_posts/2017-08-18-brilliant-basel.markdown

 ### Other works

-He's also been busy with sculptures that take quite ordinary, functional forms remade in a humourous, overly decorative way.
+He's also been busy with sculptures - remaking quite ordinary, functional forms in a humourous, overly decorative way.

 ![Wim Delvoye work looking like a truck tyre engraved with complex patterns you'd normally see in church ironwork](https://github.com/tombye/trexit/raw/gh-pages/assets/images/wim-delvoye-baroque-tyre.jpg)